Anyone working with a content strategy or marketing campaign plan has had to learn how to track social media traffic using Google Analytics.

 - UTM campaign results – what happens when you use an additional UTM parameter on a web address so you can identify the source i.e. /?utm_source=twitter&utm_medium=tweet&utm_campaign=socialmedia

-Now when you’re tracking any of these, there’s also a few other steps you have to take.
+Now when you’re tracking any of these, there’re also a few other steps you have to take.
 You need to make sure you’re filtering out your own internal traffic (and that from your mum and other friends – unless, of course, they’re going to be signing up for whatever you’re offering!).

 You also need to set up blacklists to get rid of any referrals from dodgy sites (and they seem to be increasing on a daily basis) and look at methods of filtering out bot referrals.